Channels

 Register gateway channels from the environment.

 When communicating off-node by using a transport agent, the channels library will handle packaging send and receive requests and sending them to the transport agent via gateway channels.
 To enable this, the serialized descriptors of gateway channels are provided to processes via environment variables.
-This function should be called by any C code that wishes to commmunicate off-node to other nodes within the allocation served by the Dragon run-time services.
+Gateway registration is handled automatically from these environment variables by the channels library.
+However, in certain situations (think dragon bringup) it may be necessary to override the default behavior of the channels library and allow a process to register gateways at their own pre-determined moment.
 Any process started by the Dragon run-time services will have the appropriate gateway channels present in the environment.
-Calling this function, then registers those gateway channels with the channels library.
+If the process’ environment changes after startup, then calling this function registers those gateway channels with the channels library.

 DRAGON_SUCCESS or a return code to indicate what problem occurred.